It is a condition in which people have seizures.

 If it reappears, the dose is gradually increased until it is stopped or the drug causes adverse side effects.

 If one type of drug doesn’t work, a second drug is added.
 The first drug is reduced if the patient’s attacks stop since most people can be treated with only one type (monotherapy).

 If epilepsy is difficult to treat, you may need to try other medications.
 However, if additional remedies are ineffective, the possibility of controlling the attacks is reduced.

 The level of the drug in the blood is often measured to determine its effect on attacks.

 It is important to remember that therapeutic levels (and their side effects) for epileptic patients are only guidelines and that each patient must be treated individually.

 How often should the medicine be taken?

-Most medications given to treat epilepsy are taken in one or two doses per day.
+Most medications to treat epilepsy are taken in one or two doses per day.

-No matter how the patient feels, it is important to take the medication regularly to achieve satisfactory results.
-Forgetting to take it could trigger an attack.
+No matter how the patient feels, it is essential to take the medication regularly to achieve satisfactory results.
+Forgetting to assume it could trigger an attack.